CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Experiments

-\textbf{Implementation Details.} We employ a multi-temperature hedged sampling strategy to generate 10 candidate solutions for each low-resource PL problem.
+\textbf{Implementation Details.} We employ a multi-temperature hedged sampling strategy to generate $m=10$ candidate solutions for each target PL problem.
 Specifically, the temperature is set to \(t \in \{0.0, 0.7, 0.9, 1.1\}\), and 1, 3, 3, and 3 candidates are sampled in parallel, respectively.
-The initial temperature for test case generation is set to 0.5.
+The initial temperature for test case generation is set to 0.5, and the number of synthesized test cases is set to $n=10$.
+For the uncertainty-aware selection, we set the clustering thresholds to $\delta_{ext}=1$ and $\delta_{ast}=2$, respectively.
+Detailed analysis of these hyperparameters is provided in \hyperref[Hyperparameter Analysis]{Appendix~\ref*{Hyperparameter Analysis}}.
 Inference for the Qwen series and Llama3.2 is conducted locally on a single A100 GPU using the SGLang framework \citep{zheng2024sglang}, while 4o-mini and DeepSeek are accessed via their official APIs.
-All inference is performed using top-p=0.95, with the specific prompt details provided in the \autoref{sec:Prompts}.
+All experimental code execution is performed on two Intel Xeon Platinum 8163 CPUs.
+All inference is performed using $top\text{-}p$=0.95, with the specific prompt details provided in \autoref{sec:Prompts}.